-Digital technology is integrated throughout including the Collections Wall, a three-metre wide multi-touch interactive display wall where visitors can explore hundreds of objects from the collection, play games and vote for their favourite work, influencing future displays.
-We also designed the innovative +music system which features ‘Music to Watch Art By’.
-Responding to the brief to encourage young people to the Art Gallery, +music provides around 500 curated tracks which visitors can listen to in each of the galleries, adding richness and diversity to their experience.
+Digital technology is integrated throughout including the four-metre wide Collections Wall which enables visitors to explore over 5,000 objects and influence future displays.
+Responding to the brief to encourage young people to the Art Gallery, we designed the innovative +music system with 500 curated tracks which visitors can listen to in each of the galleries, adding richness and diversity to their experience.

 The contemporary extension on the top floor integrates exhibition, shop, roof terrace café and special exhibition galleries.